-Course content will include the following – • Applied psychology and career pathways – professional standards • Working across different disciplines (child, adult, learning disability, older adult) • Working as a scientist practitioner/evidence based practice • Communication across disciplines in applied psychology • Ethical practice and decision making • Reflective practice • Leadership • Supervision within professional practice • Equality and diversity • Avoiding burnout (workplace stress/demands/risk)
+Course content will include the following • Introduction to the module and career pathways and professional standards • Working across the lifespan • Evidence Based Practice • Ethical practice and decision making • Reflective practice • Leadership • Clinical supervision • Equality and diversity • Multi-disciplinary team work • The resilient practitioner

 Have an understanding of the importance of critically evaluating and reflecting on one’s own clinical practice and continuing professional development.

 Demonstrate good communication skills within collaborative working relationships with peers and understand how this relates to working within multi-disciplinary team settings.

 Demonstrate knowledge of professional ethics and accountability and the need to remain within the British Psychological Societies code of ethics and practice within the Health Professions Council standards of conduct.

 Demonstrate an understanding of applied psychology with different populations across different settings.

 Critically appraise the impact and efficacy of the development of psychological interventions.

 Appreciate and recognise personal transferrable skills that are required, across a range of professions within clinical and health settings.